 If you want to incorporate some smart technology in your door security, the considering items like a smart doorbell can be a sensible move.
 Check out the best deals on smart doorbells on RealHomes.com.

-It’s worth pointing out that although houses are required to have one level threshold, it doesn’t have to be at the front door.
-Sometimes it’s more convenient to use another external door instead.
+However, this doesn’t have to mean the threshold is at the front door, sometimes it’s more convenient to use another external door instead.
 Renovations and extensions to existing homes do not have to comply with Part M.

 Normally, a level threshold is one that has a lip of no more than 15mm.
 The doors themselves do not have to be altered in any way, though there is a requirement that the Part M compliant door should be at least 838mm (2’9”) wide.

-The frame around the door should also be Part M compliant – i.e. have a threshold of no more than 15mm – and there should be no step either inside or outside the door.
+The frame around the door should also be Part M compliant (less than 15mm) and there should be no step either inside or outside the door.